tryton/tryton/trytond/doc/ref/models.rst

 .. classmethod:: ModelStorage.check_xml_record(records, values)

-   Verify if the records are originating from XML data.
+   Raise an :exc:`~trytond.model.exceptions.AccessError` if the records can not be modified because they originate from XML data.
+   ``values`` is a dictionary of written values or ``None`` for deletion.

-   It is used to prevent modification of data coming from XML files.
+   It is used by :meth:`~ModelStorage.write` and :meth:`~ModelStorage.delete` to prevent modification of data coming from XML files.

    .. note::
       This method must be overiden to change this behavior.